IT-Support-L2/pyqt5-password-generator/README.md

 # pyqt5-password-generator

-Advanced Password Generator designed with Qt Designer and coded with python 3.8.5
+Advanced Password Generator designed with `Qt Designer`, coded with `python 3.8.5` and compiled with `auto-py-to-exe`.